-Britney was a 40-year-old mother barely surviving in a dangerously abusive situation and came to the centre for support.
-Through this support she was able to leave her abuser and became empowered to start her new life in reaching her dream of becoming a chef.
-This is Britney Jordan’s story.
+Britney was a 40-year-old mother struggling in an abusive situation and came to the centre for support.
+Through this support she was able to leave her abuser and became empowered to start her new life and fulfill her dream of becoming a chef.
+This is Britney’s story.

 Britney survived multiple sexual assaults as a child and an adult.
 Her past trauma consumed her confidence and she lived with anxiety and depression.

-When Britney explained her passion for cooking to us, we took her to a local school to learn how to become a cook.
+When Britney explained her passion for cooking to us, we took her to a local school so that she could learn how to become a cook.
 We found funding to cover the cost of the school’s tuition.
 Britney was finally able to recognize her capabilities and was slowly able to build her confidence.

 Britney was dedicated to her education.
 She brought her homework to us, and we helped her with it.
 After six months, she received a cooking certificate and took other courses to enhance her knowledge.